wenxuanou/15-466-f21-base3/README.md

 How To Play:

 WASD for forward, backward, turn left, and turn right.
+Space to jump.
 Mouse to adjust camera.

 Sources: Monkey comes from Blender build-in asset.
 Music from base code.